mikesmallhelp/wacat/README.md

 In this case, wacat logs the error message but does not stop execution, continuing the test instead.

-### Configure the random form inputs
+### Configure random form inputs

-Normally wacat creates random form inputs.
-By default the length is something between 1 and 60 characters and a default character set is used.
-Give the min length with the flag --random-input-texts-min-length and the max length with the flag --random-input-texts-max-length.
-Give the character set with the flag --random-input-texts-charset.
-The example command and output is:
+By default, wacat generates random form inputs with lengths ranging between 1 and 60 characters, using a default character set.
+You can customize these settings as follows:

+- Use the flag --random-input-texts-min-length to set the minimum length of the random input
+- Use the flag --random-input-texts-max-length to set the maximum length of the random input
+- Use the flag --random-input-texts-charset to specify the character set for the random input

+Here is an example command and its output:

 ```
 wacat test --random-input-texts-min-length 1 --random-input-texts-max-length 3 --random-input-texts-charset ®©¥¬¿ https://mikesmallhelp-test-application.vercel.app/